 Shakespeare has inspired writers and poets like no other author over the centuries.
-Here are top 20 quotes about Shakespeare from great creative minds past and present:
+Here are 20 great quotes about Shakespeare from the top creative minds past and present:

 1. Ralph Waldo Emerson